rstacruz/firefox-stealthfox/README.md

 <br>

+## Installation

-Type `bash install.sh` to install this to your Firefox profile (Mac or Linux).
+- Automatic installation for Mac on Linux: type `bash install.sh` to install this to your Firefox profiles.

+- Manual installation, copy [userChrome.css](./userChrome.css) to your Firefox profile folder's `chrome/` subfolder (you may need to create it first).

+## How do you use it?

+- `Ctrl+L` (or `Cmd+L`) will bring focus to the navbar.
+This lets you interact with the navbar buttons, or type in a URL.

+- You can also right-click on a page to bring the popup menu to navigate back, forward, and so on.

+## Further reading

 For information on how this works, see [userChrome.css customization](http://kb.mozillazine.org/index.php?title=UserChrome.css&printable=yes) on MozillaZine.

-Further reading:

 - [userChrome.css customization](http://kb.mozillazine.org/index.php?title=UserChrome.css&printable=yes) _(kb.mozillazine.org)_
 - [/r/firefoxcss](https://www.reddit.com/r/firefoxcss) _(reddit.com)_